Yura52/teaching/2019_hse_cpp_seminars/checklist.md

 - use `const`
 - prefer simple structs instead of using `std::pair` (it improves readabily: clear field names instead of `first` and `second`)

+## `If`-statement
+_When possible_ (there are very few cases when it's better to prefer opposite):
+- don't omit curly braces (see the codestyle above to learn when it is appropriate to omit them)

+## Loops
+_Always_ (don't even think of opposite):
+- use "range-based for loop" when possible; if it is not possible, iterate via iterators; only iterators don't fit your needs either, use indexing

 ## Functions
 _When possible_ (there are very few cases when it's better to prefer opposite):
 - pass input arguments of primitive types by `const` value (without `const` in declarations; with `const` in definitions)